 - Slate – The density of slate makes it another durable energy-efficient roofing option.
 It’s also naturally resistant to fire, mold, and frost damage.

 - Tile – Tile roofs are aesthetically pleasing.
 However, this option is best for buildings in warm, dry climates because of its propensity for absorbing moisture and reflecting sunlight.
+If your landlord is replacing the roof with a more energy-efficient option you can suggest that they type “roofers near me” into a search engine to search for local roofing companies, or use an aggregate site that lists the best contractors in your area to get quotes.

 Use Reflective Coating